Department of Architecture & Interior Design

 The Department is currently set to run one undergraduate degree program in Architecture.
-This Program is structured as a Modular Integrated Problem Based Learning programme, spread across six years of formal study (four years for the Bachelor of Architectural Studies (pre-professional), and two years for the Bachelor of Architecture (professional) programme.
+This program is structured as a Modular Integrated Problem Based Learning programme, spread across six years of formal study (four years for the Bachelor of Architectural Studies (pre-professional), and two years for the Bachelor of Architecture (professional) programme.

 The program is focused on the discipline of architecture in terms of its history, theory, and techniques, and on the practice of architecture in terms of building technologies, innovative means of construction, and professional practice.
 The program’s core is the design studio, where students build visual literacy, learn design skills, test ideas, and receive continuous, personal feedback on their work from faculty.
-The studio faculty is made up of practicing architects rather than pure academics, which allows students a window into the real life of an architect as well as options for pursuing professional internships outside of department.
+The studio faculty is made up of practising architects rather than pure academics, which allows students a window into the real life of an architect as well as options for pursuing professional internships outside of the department.

-The curriculum has been structured as a six year two tier programme which will comprise of:
+The curriculum has been structured as a six-year, two-tier programme which will comprise of: